hyrise/hyrise/README.md

 Inside of the container, run `./install.sh` to download the required submodules.
 :whale:

-## Native Setup
-You can install the dependencies on your own or use the install.sh script (**recommended**) which installs all of the therein listed dependencies and submodules.
-The install script was tested under macOS (brew) and Ubuntu 17.04/17.10 (apt-get).

-See [dependencies](DEPENDENCIES.md) for a detailed list of dependencies to use with `brew install` or `apt-get install`, depending on your platform.
-As compilers, we generally use the most recent version of gcc and clang.
-Older versions may work, but are neither tested nor supported.

 ## Building and Tooling
 It is highly recommended to perform out-of-source builds, i.e., creating a separate directory for the build.